 - The IUD is usually inserted by your doctor during your monthly period.
 You will need to see your doctor 4 to 6 weeks after the IUD is placed and then once a year.

 - Your IUD has a string or "tail" that is made of plastic thread.
 About one or two inches of this string hangs into your vagina.
 You cannot see this string, and it will not cause problems when you have sex.
 Check your IUD after each monthly period.
 You may not be protected against pregnancy if you cannot feel the string or if you feel plastic.
 Do the following to check the placement of your IUD:

 - Wash your hands with soap and warm water.
 Dry them with a clean towel.

 - Bend your knees and squat low to the ground.

-- Gently put your index (pointing) finger high inside your vagina.
-The cervix is at the top of the vagina and feels like the tip of your nose.
+- Gently put your index finger high inside your vagina.
+The cervix is at the top of the vagina.
 Find the IUD string coming from your cervix.
 Never pull on the string.
-You should not be able to feel the firm plastic of the IUD itself.
+You should not be able to feel the plastic of the IUD itself.
 Wash your hands after you are done checking your IUD string.

 Drugs and Foods to Avoid: